-SIX NATIONS RULES: The 'RBS sponsored' Championship is a rugby point system battle.
+SIX NATIONS RULES: The 'NatWest sponsored' Championship is a rugby point system battle.
 The aim is to crown the international tournament 6 nation winners each year.

 It takes place around February to March dates, as a rule, but occasionally the games run into April.

 The annual battle for the rugby union 6 Nations International Tournament takes place over seven weekends.

 It is fiercely contested between six European six nations countries.
 The format integrates England, France, Wales, Ireland, Scotland, and Italy.

 Home rule advantage gets alternated each year.
 All teams play against the other five only once throughout a total of 15 matches per season.